 Therapeutic services at Turning Pointe can be provided directly from a provider, as consult services, as well as being woven into our program throughout the day.
-Programming is monitored for fidelity as students' progress through the Career College curriculum.
-The Career College has access to a full-time Board Certified Behavior Analyst (BCBA) for both skill acquisition and behavior reduction programming and a Speech Language Pathologist (SLP) to target social communication.
+Programming is monitored for fidelity as students' progress through the Autism Career Connection curriculum.
+The program has access to a full-time Board Certified Behavior Analyst (BCBA) for both skill acquisition and behavior reduction programming.